 In it's most basic terms, dry brining is the act of sprinkling salt (kosher salt is best) on meat.
 Water from the meat is attracted to the salt and is brought to the surface to meet the salt.
 The water mixes with the salt and is then reabsorbed back into the meat.

-I use salt along with my rub so that when the moisture comes to the surface, it mixes with the salt AND the rub and then that flavorful slurry is reabsorbed back into the meat.
-It’s like injecting flavor into the meat except a whole lot better!
+Even though my rub is very low in salt, it is enough to do the job on this fish.
+The salt in the rub pulls the moisture to the surface where it mixes with the rub and then that flavorful slurry is reabsorbed back into the meat.
+It's like injecting flavor into the meat except a whole lot better!

-Add the salmon pieces by laying them gently on top of the layer of salt.
+Add the salmon pieces by laying them gently on top of the layer of rub.

 Place a lid on the container and place the fish in the fridge overnight or for 8-12 hours while it brines.